 Team members: Pip Penney, Graham Nabb, David Smith, Rob Parker (graphic design), Alan Bentley (50 Challenges), Helen McGregor & Duncan Loweth (handbells)

-Team members: Lesley Belcher, Alison Barnett, Richard Booth (Membership Secretary), Rose Nightingale (ART Administrator), Elaine Greatrex (DBS Administrator)
+Team members: Lesley Belcher, Sally Bramson (Course Pack Organiser), Richard Booth (Membership Secretary), Rose Nightingale (ART Administrator), Elaine Greatrex (DBS Administrator)

 The governance team offer guidance and support to the ART trustees so they can effectively manage the organisation and ensure that it fulfils all its legal obligations, including to the Charity Commission.